khose-ie/personal-website-solution/README.md

-# khose-ie-website
+# personal-website-solution
-Khose-ie website is a personal website system solution for myself included some 3rd party projects and will be generated to docker environmetnt.
+Personal website solution is a personal website system solution with some popular 3rd party projects and will be generated to docker environmetnt.